warash/in-60-seconds/PITCHME.md

 ---
 #### OnPush - problems with third party libs
 @ul[list-spaced-bullets]
-- its risky to use OnPush on close to top level with deep children tree
+- its risky to use OnPush on Component with many childrens
-- you must to return to Angular Zone when using library from outside angular ecosystem
+- you must to get back to Angular Zone when using libraries from outside angular ecosystem
 @ulend
 ---
-#### OnPush - problems subscription to shared state
+#### OnPush - problem with subscription to shared state

 @ul[list-spaced-bullets]
 - use | async pipes